-Describe how the State board will implement its functions under section 101(d) of WIOA (i.e. provide a description of Board operational structures and decision making processes to ensure such functions are carried out).
+Describe how the State board will implement its functions under section 101(d) of WIOA (i.e. provide a description of Board operational structures and decision-making processes to ensure such functions are carried out).

-The roles and responsibilities of the Arkansas Workforce Development Board (AWDB) were established in Arkansas Act 907 of 2015 and WIOA Section 101(d).
-The AWDB has policy-making and oversight responsibilities for the Arkansas Workforce Development system.
+The Arkansas Workforce Development Board (AWDB) was established under Arkansas Act 907 of 2015 and WIOA Section 101(d).
+The AWDB has policy-making and oversight responsibilities for the Arkansas Workforce Development system and carries out its required functions as provided in WIOA Section 101(d).
+The Board provides feedback on policies, programs, and system effectiveness to core workforce partners and employers.
 Additionally, Arkansas Act 907 of 2015 gives the AWDB responsibility for oversight of the Temporary Assistance for Needy Families (TANF) program.